cseti007/Qwen2.5-VL-Video-Captioning/README.md

 **1. Video Captioning Script (Qwen2.5-vl-captioner_vX.py):**

-- Uses the Qwen2.5-VL (Vision-Language) model to generate detailed captions from video content
+- Uses the Qwen2.5-VL (Vision-Language) model to generate detailed captions from video or image content
 - Extracts frames at configurable rates for analysis
 - Outputs captions in either CSV format or individual text files